majdalsado/majdalsado.github.io/all_collections/_posts/2023-08-13-road-trip-in-anatolia.md

 ![mosque](/assets/img/article_imgs/turkey-roadtrip/44-mosque.jpg)

 After prayer, we go for a traditional turkish breakfast.
-Delicious
+Delicious.

 ![breakfast](/assets/img/article_imgs/turkey-roadtrip/45-breakfast.jpg)

 After breakfast we head out to see the Seyhan Dam Lake.
-A wonderful recreational area in Adana with plenty of restaurants and activities to do around.
+A recreational area in Adana with plenty of restaurants and activities to do around.

 ![Seyhan Dam](/assets/img/article_imgs/turkey-roadtrip/46-seyhan.jpg)

 We enjoy some sahlep by the lake.
-A hot floral milky dessert topped with cinnamon and nuts.
+A hot, floral, milky dessert topped with cinnamon and nuts.
 Perfect in the winter.

 ![Sahlep](/assets/img/article_imgs/turkey-roadtrip/47-sahlep.jpg)

-We head out back to the meditarranean sea in the afternoon, wrapping up our coastal trip.
+We head out back towards Mersin and the Mediterranean in the afternoon, wrapping up our coastal trip.

 ![Road back to Mersin](/assets/img/article_imgs/turkey-roadtrip/48-road.jpg)

-and back at the sea the next morning.
+and Mersin the next morning.

 ![Mersin](/assets/img/article_imgs/turkey-roadtrip/49-mersin.jpg)

+And that wraps up our Anatolian adventure.

+From fairy chimneys to underground cities, we've uncovered a unique piece of Turkey's soul.

-Thank you for joining me on this adventure.
+Thank you for joining me on this adventure, keep wandering and making memories! 🚗🌄